Inhomogeneous light photovoltaic effect in neighboring quantum dots

-Finally, we discuss about the absorbtion of sun light.
+Finally, we discuss about the absorption of sun light.
 In our model, we just considered single transition energy of QDs, namely $\varepsilon_{2}-\varepsilon_{1}$.
-At the same time, in the light-matter interaction, light intensity of $1$ sun (1000 Wm$^{-2}$) is considered.
+At the same time, in the light-matter interaction, light intensity around 1000 Wm$^{-2}$ ($1$ sun) is considered.
 In fact, sun light consists of electromagnetic field with large range of wavelengths.
 Therefore, if all QDs in the cell have just one transition as considered in the present model, light effectively absorbed by the cell would be much weaker than the value 1000 Wm$^{-2}$.
-As a result, current density and efficiency of the photovoltaic system should be very small as manifested in the above figure.
-Fortunately, there are some direct methods to supplement our present model for more higher current and efficiency.
-Firstly, practical QDs are usually characterized by quantized energy of multilevels, which reveals more than one transitions are allowed actually for the excitation of more electrons.
-Secondly, multiple exciton effect in QDs can increase photocurrent.
-In the multiple exciton process, a single photon with large energy can excite two or more electrons in a QD\cite{Nozik16,Pusch}.
-Thirdly, density of QDs considered in our model can be raised by at least $10$ or $10^{2}$ times, which could increase the absorbtion ability of the QD films.
+As a result, current density and efficiency of the photovoltaic system should be very small as manifested in the above figures.
+Fortunately, there are some direct methods to supplement our present model for higher current and efficiency.
+For example, practical QDs are usually characterized by multi energy levels, which indicates multi-electron transitions could be allowed actually.
+In the multiple exciton process, a single photon with large energy can excite two or more electrons in a QD~\cite{Nozik16,Pusch}.
+In addition, density of QDs considered in our model can be raised by at least $10$ or $10^{2}$ times, which could increase the absorption ability of the QD films.